-George Brown prepares graduates to support the change to a more collaborative health-care system, where all health professions work effectively and efficiently with each other.
-Our graduates are able to apply their specific expertise and collaborate as a health team member to support patient achievement of expected health outcomes.
-George Brown has programs that support students throughout their health careers from entry to practice to postgraduate studies and professional development.
+With our Daphne Cockwell Centre for Health Sciences, George Brown College is better equipped to push educational and institutional boundaries to ensure our graduates are workplace ready.
+George Brown prepares graduates to support a collaborative health-care system, where all health professionals work effectively and efficiently with each other.
+Our graduates are able to apply their specific expertise as a member of the health-care team and support patient achievement of expected health outcomes.
+George Brown offers programs for students throughout their health careers from entry to practice to postgraduate studies and professional development.

 The Centre for Health Sciences includes:

 The purpose of our health and wellness clinics, called WAVE (Wellness, Applied Research and Visionary Education), is to provide students with access to real clients so they can practice their skills in a controlled and safe environment.
 Similarly, clients benefit from students who are learning from, and supervised by, industry professionals, offering quality, cost–effective services to the community.